BrickSchema/Brick/README.md

    to check if anyone has asked your question already.
 2. If you find a previously submitted issue that closely mirrors your own, feel free to jump in on the conversation.
 Otherwise, please file a new issue or submit a new thread on the forum.

+## Examples

+The `examples/` directory contains executable code samples with extensive documentation that introduce Brick concepts and idioms.

+- `simple_example_1.py`: getting familiar with RDFlib, namespaces, Brick models and when and when not to import the Brick ontology definition

 ## How To Contribute

 See [CONTRIBUTING.md](https://github.com/BrickSchema/Brick/blob/master/CONTRIBUTING.md)